ngasser/CIS440PersonalProject/README.md

 ###Advanced PHP - Creating Custom Images

-**Completed:**

 I found an interesting tutorial in a PHP/MYSQL developer's book I purchased for help with the Capstone project called "".
-I customized the text and the quiz to reflect SCRUM-based content for the CIS 440 class.
-The business value of this functionality.
+It utilizes PHP and HTML to create a web-based quiz and then displays customized results onto an image that the user can view in several formats such as .rtf and .pdf.
+I customized the quiz text and the quiz to reflect SCRUM-based content for the CIS440 class.
+The business value of this functionality is similar to compliance tests that large companies have their employees take annually.
 I've attached screenshots to document the steps in the process.

+**Index.html Steps:**

 1. In
 2. De